 You will not usually qualify for help with housing costs if you live with a close relative in their home; or if you are a full-time student (unless you have a disability or have children).

 If you are a homeowner, the housing costs element could be included in your Universal Credit award, but only if you (and your partner if you have one) are not earning income.
 This can help towards the interest payments on your mortgage and other loans for home purchase, certain repairs and home improvements, like leaks and damaged roofing.
-You should get your roofing done with Plywood Boards for the best results.
+You should get your roofing done with Plywood Boards for the best results or many other professionals you can find if you visit this site.
 There will be restrictions on this if your mortgage or loan was taken out, or increased, after you became entitled to Universal Credit, or if your housing costs are deemed excessive.

 There will be a ‘qualifying’ period of three months before homeowners who are eligible for the housing costs element can make a claim (and support may be time limited for certain claimants).
 If you are receiving Jobseeker’s Allowance or Employment and Support Allowance immediately prior to your Universal Credit claim, the time spent on that benefit can count towards your qualifying period.